nmei-42/42-filler-visualizer/README.md

 ### Acknowledgements

 Many thanks to "ashih" @ 42 USA for coming up with his own original implementation of a Filler visualizer using the MLX library first.
 This inspired me to make my own!

+Many thanks also to [qst0](https://github.com/qst0) for maintaining multiple versions of the mlx library and for including really awesome documentation!